Project Seahorse

 Project Seahorse is a marine conservation organization committed to the conservation and sustainable use of coastal marine ecosystems in general, and seahorses in particular.
 It is based at the Institute for the Oceans and Fisheries (University of British Columbia) in Canada, and Zoological Society of London in the UK.

-Project Seahorse generates cutting-edge research and uses it for highly effective conservation interventions in fisheries, protected areas, trade and policy.
-Directed by Prof. Amanda Vincent, a global leader in marine conservation, Project Seahorse collaborates with researchers, governments, conservation groups, industry and local communities worldwide.

 Operations

 By working to protect seahorses, Project Seahorse supports marine conservation more broadly.
 These fish are affected by similar environmental and over-fishing pressures as all marine organisms, and benefit from similar conservation measures.
 The organization's work focuses on not just biological seahorse research, but also on marine fish populations, ecosystems, fishing communities, national and global trade issues, and policy and public outreach.

 A small team of scientists and conservationists with offices at UBC, Vancouver, Canada and the Zoological Society of London, UK, Project Seahorse works all over the world, with research and conservation projects in Asia, Europe, Africa, Australia, and the Americas.
 It was founded in 1996 by the seahorse researchers Amanda Vincent and Heather Koldewey.
 Today, Vincent is the Director and Koldewey is the Field Conservation Manager.
 Field work began in the Philippine community of Handumon on Jandayan Island, Bohol in the 1990s, and has expanded to Europe, Central and South America, east and southeast Asia, Africa, and North America.
 Project Seahorse is recognised as the IUCN Red List authority on seahorses and their related species.

-Project Seahorse published a history of its first decade, Project Seahorse at 10 in 2006, and then a 20 year retrospective in 2016.
+Project Seahorse published a history of its first decade, Project Seahorse at 1] in 2006, and then a 20 year retrospective in 2016.